carp3-noctem/eu.carp3-noctem.enigma2/README.md

 ## Changelog

-## Version 1.0.2
+## Version 1.0.3

-- Typo Correction
+- Typo & Text Correction
 - Fix for App Crash when wrong Configuration is used

 ## Version 1.0.1